hyperiqn/lead_finder/README.md

 # Company Information Scraper

 ## Description
 This project is a web scraping tool that finds information about companies.
 It uses DuckDuckGo search, extracts data from web pages, and leverages LinkedIn to gather additional details about companies.
-Its my internship handbook submission for Caprae Capital Partners.
+Its my pre-internship handbook submission for Caprae Capital Partners.

 ## Features
 - Enhances search queries using AI (OpenAI API)